othorongongo/othorongongo/_posts/2017-08-24-maintain-order-book-blockchain-bitmap.md

   uint word = occupiedPriceBitmaps[wordIndex] >> bitIndex;

-  uint priceIndex; // we reconstruct the price when needed
+  uint16 priceIndex; // we reconstruct the price when needed

   // loop through from the start word up to the penultimate one